-So you want to eat a little healthier but you aren’t quite sure where to start.
+You want to eat a little healthier, but you aren’t quite sure where to start.
 Don’t worry!
 Eating healthy doesn’t mean giving up your favorite foods or abandoning your favorite restaurants.
-Here are a couple easy swaps you can make to make your meals healthier:
+Here are a couple simple swaps you can make to make your meals healthier, super easy!

 Bacon, fatty cheeses, and red meat (like beef) are all sources of unhealthy fats.
 By switching over to a turkey burger and skipping the bacon and cheese, you’ll get a healthier, protein-packed meal.
 Turkey is considered a “lean meat” and has a lot of protein.

 Marinara (tomato) sauce instead of cream or Alfredo sauce

 Going out for Italian?
 What you put on top of your pasta can make a big difference.
 Red, tomato-based sauces are lower in unhealthy calories, saturated fats, cholesterol, and sodium than cream-based sauces like Alfredo sauce.
 Bonus points if you swap out your noodles for a whole grain pasta.

 Believe it or not, sweet potatoes are low in calories, and high in vitamin A, vitamin B5, B6, thiamin, niacin, riboflavin.
 In fact, one large sweet potato has more than 100 percent of the daily recommended intake of Vitamin A. According to the National Institutes of Health, Vitamin A is linked to anti-aging benefits, cancer prevention and the maintenance of good eyesight.